 What is AMS?

 AMS is short for Acute mountain sickness, Acute mountain sickness (AMS) is the effect on the body of being in high altitude areas.
 AMS is common at high elevations and it can be suffered by anyone traveling over 2000m or above.
-However, our body normally responds to the lower air pressure and a lower concentration of oxygen in high-altitude areas.
+However, our body normally responds to lower air pressure and a lower concentration of oxygen in high-altitude areas.

 The symptoms, you likely feel are a headache, nausea, vomiting, lack of appetite, shortness of breath, etc. If any of you is having these symptoms then you must be taking care of yourself and you can’t ignore them at all, it might be dangerous at some points.
 Rather, it will only get worse and turn into fatal conditions HAPE or HACE.
 If you do not take proper concern and medications on it, you need to take proper rest and ascend downhill.

 To prevent the best thing to do in case of AMS is to stop ascending.
 No more climbing to the high areas.
-Turn back and descend or stay in the same elevation for some time and see how it reacts to you.
+Turn back and descend or stay at the same elevation for some time and see how it reacts to you.
 If you don’t feel better in a while then you are suggested to get back to the hospital immediately at a lower elevation.
 However, medications like Diamox also help in acclimatizing or preventing high altitude sickness.

 Useful Tips for Ruby Valley Trekking